Patrick Blake (Hollyoaks)

 Patrick Blake is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Jeremy Sheffield.
 He made his first screen appearance on 21 November 2012.
 The character's introduction to the serial and Sheffield's casting were announced on 7 October 2012.
 Patrick is introduced as the biological father of established character Dodger Savage (Danny Mac).
-In July 2016, it was confirmed that Patrick decided to leave Hollyoaks.
-He departed on 9 September 2016.
+It was announced in December 2023 that Patrick would be returning to Hollyoaks in an unknown capacity.

-Since his arrival, Patrick has been involved in storylines, including finding out that Dodger was his biological son, who he long thought was dead; a relationship with Maxine Minniver (Nikki Sanderson), whom he abused and fathered her daughter, Minnie Minniver (Eva Rooney); kidnapped by his stepson Will Savage (James Atherton); keeping his daughter, Sienna Blake (Anna Passey) locked up, as well as trying to prevent her from finding her biological daughter Nico Blake (Persephone Swales-Dawson); and being diagnosed with motor neurone disease.
+Patrick's storylines have involved finding out that Dodger is his biological son, who he long thought was dead; a relationship with Maxine Minniver (Nikki Sanderson), whom he abuses and fathered her daughter, Minnie Minniver (Eva Rooney); being kidnapped by his stepson Will Savage (James Atherton); keeping his daughter, Sienna Blake (Anna Passey) locked up, as well as trying to prevent her from finding her biological daughter Nico Blake (Persephone Swales-Dawson); and being diagnosed with motor neurone disease.
 Patrick departed the show on 5 January 2016 after being murdered in a shocking twist by Nico.
 Sheffield briefly reprised his role as Patrick weeks later on 2 February 2016 when Maxine momentarily saw him as a figment of her imagination, much to her horror.
 On 9 September 2016, after Sienna was charged with his murder, she imagined spending Christmas with him.